 The following year Taurus motorcycles were marketed which were almost identical to the MG, using single-cylinder OHV and twostroke engines of 175cc.

 Later pre-war models were produced in a variety of capacities up to 500cc, some with rear suspension.
-There is an example of a Taurus combination with a large V-twin JAP engine but it is unclear, however, whether this engine was factory-fitted.

 In 1938 they built a 498cc racing motorcycle with a DOHC head but war intervened before it achieved production.

 After WWII Taurus built mopeds and motorcycles, including an OHC 175cc, an OHV 250 and a two-stroke of 160cc.

 Postwar mopeds used BRM engines designed by Umberto Dalvacchio, who became well-known in the 70's for the de Tomaso Benelli Sei.
 There was a Taurus Cocker Ciclomotore available in 1954 which had an inverted 48cc engine, also a BRM product and believed to be a model U9.
 The machine was not much larger than a bicycle, which it resembled.

 1. Tragatsch and Henshaw give dates of 1933-1966.